- Language: en

-Django provides a set of built-in signals that let user code get notified by Django itself of certain actions.
-These include some useful notifications:
+Django’s built-in signals let user code get notified of certain actions.

-You can also define and send your own custom signals; see below.
+You can also define and send your own custom signals.
+See Defining and sending signals below.

 Listening to signals¶

-To receive a signal, you need to register a receiver function that gets
+To receive a signal, register a receiver function using the

 connect(receiver, sender=None, weak=True, dispatch_uid=None)¶